 With a name like passion flower, it can only be something kind, gentle and calming from nature.
 While that doesn’t hold true for all sweet names, it does hold true for the passion flower, a wildflower of striking beauty that produces a fleshy fruit.
-There are many passion flower benefits, such as helping reduce and possibly eliminate insomnia, anxiety, inflammation from skin irritations and burns, menopause, ADHD and even more serious conditions such as seizures, high blood pressure and asthma just to name a few.
+There are many passion flower benefits — it may help reduce and possibly eliminate insomnia, anxiety, inflammation from skin irritations and burns, menopause, ADHD and even more serious conditions such as seizures, high blood pressure and asthma, just to name a few.

 Passion flower is a plant in which the parts of the plant above the ground are used, in different forms, to provide natural healing purposes and food flavoring.
 You may have heard of passion flower tea or passion flower extract — and it’s also found as infusions, teas, liquid extracts and tinctures.

 Studies have shown that passion flower may be just as effective as synthetic drugs for generalized anxiety disorder (GAD)!
 (1) It’s common to see passion flower combined with other calming herbs such as valerian root and lemon balm, chamomile, hops, kava and skullcap.

 A perennial, climbing vine, passion flower is typically grown in Europe but is native to the southeastern parts of America.
 Common names are maypop, apricot vine, passion vine and passiflore.
 (2)

 7 Benefits of Passion Flower

 1. May Help Reduce the Effects of Menopause, Including Hot Flashes & Depression